DominicWrege/depp-project/README.md

 cargo doc --no-deps --open
 ```

-## How To Create and Publish Images to Dockerhub:
+## How To Create and Publish Images to Dockerhub

 Build and publish the Assignment Managerimage (assign-mngr)